RustyDios/WOTC_DSL_Rusty/WOTC_DSL_Rusty/ReadMe.txt

 [strike]As such will NOT work with[b]LWOTC[/b] or [b]RPGO[/b] as it has its own DSL with features not present here.[/strike] [b]Will not work with the Original DSL version.[/b]

-Works with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2781186785] Custom Hero Class Icons [/url] Works fine with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2567230730] Covert Infiltration [/url] ...
+Works fine with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2781186785] Custom Hero Class Icons [/url] Works fine with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2567230730] Covert Infiltration [/url] ...
 Works fine with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2428993550] Amalgamation [/url] -- ensure the Amalgamation DSL MCO is commented out (Which it now is by default!)